 Ocular Migraine Is Not Retinal Migraine

 Sometimes people use the terms retinal migraine and ocular migraine interchangeably, but they are two different conditions.
 While they do share some symptoms, the nature of the attack itself and how the vision is affected are the most obvious ways to distinguish the two.

 - Retinal migraine – Vision disturbance occurs in both eyes which may lead to temporary blindness.

 - Ocular migraine – Vision disturbance occurs in just one eye and may include zig zag lines, blind spots, flashing lights, visual blurring, “seeing stars,” or visual dimming.

-Today, medical researchers and doctors believe migraines are caused by an interaction between the nerves and the blood vessels in the brain, classifying them as neurovascular events that occur when nerve activity causes changes in the circulation in the brain.
+Today, medical researchers and doctors believe migraine attacks are caused by an interaction between the nerves and the blood vessels in the brain, classifying them as neurovascular events.
+These events occur when nerve activity causes changes in the circulation in the brain.

 - Genetics – A family history of ocular migraine, migraine, or chronic headache